ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 ## Summary

-**In this article we took a quick look at Daniel C. Dennet's four grades of competence**.
+**In this article we took a quick look at Daniel C. Dennett's four grades of competence**.
 This idea organizes agents that learn by trial and error.
 It applies to both biological and computational approaches.

-It allows understanding of the asymptotic performance and sample efficiency of learning algorithms.
+It allows understanding of the asymptotic performance and sample efficiency of learning algorithms, and highlights two important dimensions of intelligent agents - what data they use and what they learn from this data.

 Of the most competent of our agents, humans are the only biological examples.
 We have no computational examples.